 This tuning method works for almost any ukulele including soprano, concert and tenor ukuleles.

-A chromatic tuner is a device that detects the pitch of a note as you pluck a string of the ukulele like the one aabove.
 With the aid of a chromatic tuner, you can quickly identify if you are sharp or flat (aka "too high" or "too low" in pitch) relative to the desired note.
 I prefer a chromatic tuner like the one above that clips on to the headstock of your ukulele.

 To get a free copy of the digital lesson book delivered to your inbox, just enter your email below:

 Please note: I take your privacy very seriously.
 I promise never to spam you or distribute your email to a third party.

-To tune your ukulele by ear, like by using the online tuner above, listen to the pitches as a point of reference for tuning your ukulele.
+To tune your ukulele by ear, like by using the online tuner above, listen to the pitches as a point of reference for tuning each string of your uke.
 If you have a standard set of ukulele strings, make sure Standard Tuning (gCEA) is selected on the tuner.

 Let's tune the ukulele's top string first or the 4th string.
 Click the "Play" button under the "g" note to hear the pitch.